 - What is buyer negotiation?

 - Discuss the purchasing negotiation process steps.

 - Role of order negotiation in RMG business.

-- How to negotiate with buyer & processing orders?
+- How to negotiate with buyers & processing orders?

-- How to negotiate buyer in apparel industry?
+- How to negotiate with buyers in the apparel industry?